What Is Female Pattern Baldness?

 What Is The Normal Life Cycle Of Hair?

-The following are the three stages in the life cycle of hair:
+The following are the four stages in the life cycle of hair:

 During this time, the length of the hair is determined.
 This can last up to six years.